 Baker offers quite a thoughtful analysis around the mythology surrounding corporations, a key feature of the conservative nanny state.
 The typical argument is that corporations, free and independent, would follow the market harmoniously but for unnecessary, inefficient government interference; this laughable, demonstrably false assertion is an astonishing feat of propaganda, given even a slight historical context.

 Helpful in this discussion is a few notes on the definition and history of what is this assumed-to-be essential feature of a market system : in Anglo-American law, a corporation, historically, was an organization created by a state-issued charter to raise capital for advancing some good-will state objective, such as building a bridge or paving roads.
-Incorporation was a temporary status, as corporations generally (with a few notable examples, such as in those managing railroads, trade, and shipping) dissolved upon completion of the state’s tasks appearing explicitly in said charter; corporate charters of increasingly long duration appeared as machine of war industry raged feverishly during America’s conflict with Britain 1812, as discussed more thoroughly in Mansel Blackford’s The Rise of Modern Business in Great Britain, the United States, and Japan.
+Incorporation was a temporary status, as corporations generally (with a few notably understandable examples, such as in those managing railroads, trade, and shipping) dissolved upon completion of the state’s tasks appearing explicitly in said charter.
+Charters of increasingly long duration appeared as the machine of war industry raged feverishly during America’s conflict with Britain in 1812, as discussed more thoroughly in Mansel Blackford’s The Rise of Modern Business in Great Britain, the United States, and Japan.

-So if the corporate charter generally is traceable to some set of state goals, why even bother asking the government for articles of incorporation for other business endeavors?
-After all, businessmen were free to form partnerships to accomplish whatever financial objectives they chose.
-It turns out that articles of incorporation offer something that private partnerships do not : limited liability, or the legally conferred immunity for shareholders from both civil and criminal penalties, as well as a guarantee that personal losses cannot exceed the value of one’s investment in said corporation.
+So if the corporate charter historically traces roots to some set of concrete state goals, why ought investors bother asking the government for articles of incorporation for other business endeavors?
+After all, businessmen were free, as they certainly are now, to form partnerships to accomplish whatever financial objectives they chose.
+It turns out that articles of incorporation offer something that private partnerships do not : limited liability, or state-conferred immunity for shareholders from both civil and criminal penalties, as well as a guarantee that personal losses cannot exceed the value of one’s investment in said corporation.
 That is to say, I can invest, say, $100 in a corporation.
-If the corporation commits any and all manner of illegality, I cannot to a large extent suffer any legal charge or punishment, unless I were actually complicit in the crimes.
+If the corporation commits any and all manner of illegality, I cannot to a large extent suffer any legal charge or punishment, unless I were actually “directly” complicit in the crimes.
+More clearly, an investor is not liable for damages rendered with his investment, unless he directed or carried out damages himself.
 Further, if my $100 becomes $1000, I get to keep the $900 profit.
 But if the company files for bankruptcy with colossal debts say proportionate to thousands or millions with respect to my original investment, I can only lose my $100, and nothing more; lenders to the corporation eat the cost.
 Sounds like a fantasy, doesn’t it?

 This happens to be an example of what Baker terms takes, or one-sided exchanges offered by the nanny state to individuals.
 In data science and statistics, we have another term for this phenomenon : a capped loss function, a loss being a penalty we incur given some random event.
 A curious, yet substantial boon for shareholders is that of capped, left-skewed loss function; that is, they take a risk in investing their money, but they can lose no more than that, even if a company, such as Lehman Brothers, defrauds millions with overly risky speculative financial instruments, as in the financial crisis of 2007, or the Enron bankruptcy in 2001, costing thousands their retirements.